m-rtijn/ADXL345-Python/README.md

+# ADXL345-Python

 You can use this program to interact with the ADXL345 Accelerometer using your Raspberry Pi.

-What you do need is the python-smbus library, if you don't have this library yet you can install it using:
+What you need is the python-smbus library, if you don't have this library installed yet you can install it using:
 ```
 	sudo apt-get install python-smbus
 ```